juxor/afaq/markdown/secI3.md

 What is important is that what is considered as important or trivial, policy or administration rests with the people affected by the decisions and subject to their continual approval.
-Anarchists do not make a fetish of direct democracy and recognise that there is more important things in life than meetings and voting!
-While workers' assemblies play the key role in self- management, it is not the focal point of **all** decisions.
+Anarchists do not make a fetish of direct democracy and recognise that there are more important things in life than meetings and voting!
+While workers' assemblies play the key role in self- management, they are not the focal point of **all** decisions.
 Rather it is the place where all the important policy decisions are made, administrative decisions are ratified or rejected and what counts as a major decision determined.
-Needless to say, what is considered as important issues will be decided upon by the workers themselves in their assemblies.
+Needless to say, what are considered as important issues will be decided upon by the workers themselves in their assemblies.

 Unsurprisingly, anarchists argue that, as well as being more free, workers self-management is more efficient and productive than the hierarchical capitalist firm (efficiency here means accomplishing goals without wasting valued assets).
-Capitalist firms fail to tap humanitys vast reservoir of practical knowledge, indeed they block it as any application of that knowledge is used to enrich the owners rather than those who generate and use it.
-Thus the hierarchical firm disenfranchises employees and reduces them to the level of order-takers with an obvious loss of information, knowledge and insight (as discussed in [section I.1.1](secI1.html#seci11)).
+Capitalist firms fail to tap humanity’s vast reservoir of practical knowledge, indeed they block it as any application of that knowledge is used to enrich the owners rather than those who generate and use it.
+Thus the hierarchical firm disenfranchises employees and reduces them to the level of order-takers with an obvious loss of information, knowledge and insight (as discussed in [section I.1.1](secI1.html#seci11) ).
 With self-management, that vast source of knowledge and creativity can be expressed.
 Thus, self- management and worker ownership _"should also reap other rewards through the greater motivation and productivity of the workers."_ [David Ellerman, **The